hungsu/obsidian-prompt/README.md

 ## Setup

+- Create a file in your vault that will contain Prompts, if you do not have one already.
-- Create a file in your vault that contains a prompt you'd like to show yourself.
+- Add prompts to that file that you'd like to show yourself.
 A Prompt should be pure text, no markdown, and fit on a single line.
 - In Obsidian Settings, find Prompt.
 Choose the file you created.
 - In Obsidian, show yourself a prompt by either:
   - clicking the Sidebar button,